-In addition, the actual investment activities of the fund vehicle have to comply with the catalogue of investment restrictions stated in a specific German tax guidance letter dated 2003 in order to be qualified as an asset management partnership.
-Such restrictions used to be significantly stricter than those under the tax concepts of, for example, the US or the UK.
-However, German funds have developed a high level of discipline to deal with the criteria, and have often received tax rulings to address remaining uncertainties.
+In addition, to be qualified as an asset management partnership, the actual investment activities of the fund vehicle have to comply with the catalogue of investment restrictions stated in a specific German tax guidance letter dated 2003.
+These restrictions used to be significantly stricter than those under the tax concepts of, for example, the United States or the United Kingdom.
+However, German funds have developed a high level of discipline to deal with the criteria and have often obtained tax rulings to address remaining uncertainties.
 In August 2011 the highest German federal tax court issued a decision that has caused some confusion as to whether the investment restrictions for a tax-transparent non-trading partnership would be even more restrictive than those in the German tax guidance letter from 2003 have so far been.
 In the current tax practice, a qualification of private equity funds according to the criteria listed in the tax guidance letter dated 2003 seems to prevail.

 The taxation of asset management and business partnerships is different.
 Whereas an asset management partnership is, for example, basically regarded as tax-transparent, German partnerships that qualify as trading partnerships are subject to German trade tax.
 Furthermore, German individuals are generally taxed at a rate of 25 per cent (excluding solidarity surcharge) in cases of asset management partnerships, whereas income they receive from business partnerships is subject to their personal income tax rate of up to 45 per cent (excluding solidarity surcharge).
 However, capital gains from the sale of shares and dividends are 40 per cent tax-exempt.
 Corporate investors are principally subject to tax at an amalgamated corporate and trade tax rate of 30 per cent, varying slightly depending on the municipality in which the investor is seated.
 However, they are entitled to claim a 95 per cent participation exemption on capital gains from the sale of shares for corporate income tax (irrespective of the indirect holding percentage) and trade tax purposes (provided the holding is 15 per cent or higher).
 In addition, 95 per cent participation exemption can be claimed for dividends provided the indirect holding percentage exceeds 10 per cent.

-International corporate investors have raised concerns about investing in a German limited partnership because if it qualified as a trading partnership, such investors would be subject to German tax-filing requirements and could effectively be taxed in Germany at a rate of approximately 30 per cent (on, for instance, income from interest or from hybrid instruments and dividends from minority shareholdings).
-Such discussions are one reason why a thorough analysis and structuring of a German fund is absolutely necessary; often, a non-German fund might be the better option.
+International corporate investors have raised concerns about investing in a German limited partnership because if the partnership qualified as a trading partnership, the investors would be subject to German tax-filing requirements and could effectively be taxed in Germany at a rate of approximately 30 per cent (on, for instance, income from interest or from hybrid instruments and dividends from minority shareholdings).
+These concerns are one reason why a thorough analysis and structuring of a German fund is absolutely necessary; often, a non-German fund might be the better option.

 iii Taxation of corporate private equity funds

-Corporate investment companies are, for example, closed-ended funds organised as a GmbH, German stock corporations or German investment stock corporations with fixed capital, and foreign entities comparable with these German entities.
-Commonly used corporate structures, such as the Luxembourg SA, Sarl or SICAV or the UK limited partnership that do not meet the criteria of an ‘investment fund’ might be classified as corporate investment companies.
+Corporate investment companies are, for example, closed-ended funds organised as a GmbH, German stock corporations or German investment stock corporations with fixed capital, and foreign entities comparable to these German entities.
+Commonly used corporate structures, such as the Luxembourg SA, Sarl or SICAV or the UK limited partnership that do not meet the criteria of an investment fund might be classified as corporate investment companies.
 This may also be true for a French FCPR, Italian fondo chiuso, Luxembourgish FCP or US investment trust.

-Private equity funds in the legal form of corporations are in the scope of the revised ITA.
-Under the new opaque tax regime corporate private equity funds are taxed as investment funds (mutual and retail funds), and are subject to corporate income tax of 15 per cent plus solidarity surcharge of 5.5 per cent with their German sourced income (i.e., dividends), German rents and gains from the sale of real estate, income from securities lending with German real estate.
-For German source income that is subject to withholding tax under German tax law the applicable tax rate is 15 per cent, which will already be applied at source.
-Moreover, German funds can be subject to trade tax, depending of their structure and commercial activity.
-All other income, e.g., capital gains realised upon the sale of shares of German portfolio companies (other than real estate companies) and interest income, is not subject to German tax at the fund level.
+Private equity funds in the legal form of corporations are within the scope of the revised ITA.
+Under the new opaque tax regime, corporate private equity funds are taxed as investment funds (mutual and retail funds), and are subject to corporate income tax of 15 per cent plus solidarity surcharge of 5.5 per cent with their German sourced income (i.e., dividends), German rents and gains from the sale of real estate, income from securities lending with German real estate.
+For German source income that is subject to withholding tax under German tax law, the applicable tax rate is 15 per cent, which will already be applied at source.
+Moreover, German funds can be subject to trade tax, depending on their structure and commercial activity.
+All other income, such as capital gains realised upon the sale of shares of German portfolio companies (other than real estate companies) and interest income, is not subject to German tax at the fund level.
 An exemption, however, does apply, if the objective business purpose is limited to the investment and management of assets.